By Alaska specialist Emma

 The route begins (and ends) in Anchorage, the state’s largest city.
 From here, head north along the tree-lined Parks Highway to Denali National Park, home to North America’s highest mountain, Mount Denali.

 You spend most of your time here absorbing the natural world, from the moose, caribou, Dall sheep and grizzlies that roam the park, to its glaciers, boreal forest, sub-Arctic tundra and colossal mountains.
-Private vehicles aren’t allowed in the park, so I suggest staying in a rustic lodge with guides who can help you explore at a leisurely pace.

 Alternatively, view the park from the air.
 I joined a bush-plane flight over the huge cluster of snowy peaks.
 The flight is a good way to take in the park’s sheer scale — it’s hard to imagine the mountains ever ending.